Charterhouse and Edgeborough Merger

 “Our respective Governing Bodies, together with the Heads and their leadership teams, have been in discussion for over a year and we are unanimous that the merger is in the best interests of both schools.
 Building on the excellent all-round education on offer at each school, joining together will further enrich the experience for all pupils.”

-Welcoming Edgeborough into the family, Dr Alex Peterken, Headmaster of Charterhouse said:
+Welcoming Edgeborough into the family, Dr Alex Peterken, Head at Charterhouse said:

 “Edgeborough is enjoying significant success and momentum, with record pupil numbers and growing interest in admissions.
 At the same time, Charterhouse is currently undergoing the most exciting transformation you will find in any independent school in the country, and we are delighted that Edgeborough can be part of that journey.